 - Stop your car, drop off your passenger, and wait for him to finish shopping

-Understanding the activities you can and cannot perform in a no standing and no parking zone will save your mucho bucko’s.
-Remember, if you halt your car to for any reason, even to avoid striking a small animal, you are stopping, standing, and parking in NYC.
+In conclusion, understanding the activities you can and cannot perform will save your mucho bucko’s.
+Likewise, if you halt your car for any reason, even to avoid striking a small animal, you are stopping, standing, and parking in NYC.

 When you’re right- FIGHT.